-We defined the dynamic coprocessor management (DCM) problem and introduced a variety of heuristics addressing the problem.
+We defined the dynamic coprocessor management (DCM) problem for processors with FPGA.
 We introduced a new cumulative benefit heuristic inspired by a commonly used accumulation approach in online algorithm work.
-We extended the heuristic to adjust to different reconfiguration times of various FPGA devices, by providing less weight to distant past items if reconfiguration time is small.
-The resulting adjusting cumulative benefit heuristic has linear time complexity O(n), dependent only on the number of different types of applications n.
+We extended the heuristic to take advantage of the temporal locality common in real application sequences using a fading process, with the fading amount dependent on the reconfiguration overhead of a particular system.
+The resulting fading cumulative benefit heuristic has linear time complexity O(n), dependent only on the number of different types of applications n.
 The heuristic is more efficient than the previously-developed work function heuristic having complexity $O(m^2)$, where m is the number of configuration types, which is also usually much bigger than n.
-The adjusting cumulative benefit heuristic proved best in nearly all scenarios we examined, for two different benchmark sets.
+The fading cumulative benefit heuristic proved best in nearly all scenarios we examined, for two different benchmark sets.
 The heuristic's results were within 9% of the offline optimal for performance, and within 3% for energy.
+The heuristic's simplicity and good results may lead to it being useful for a wide variety dynamic architecture management problem beyond dynamic FPGA coprocessor management.